Upwork Review: Is It Right for Your Business?

 The time clock activates the Work Diary, a billing tool for hourly workers.
 Freelancers need to track time via the time tracker, and the Work Diary takes screenshots every 10 minutes.
 Workers can review the screenshots, removing extraneous ones and adding comments to explain the work.
 You can view these screenshots in the Work Diary.
 You or your freelancer can also add manual time for work not represented in the tracker, such as phone calls.

 Upwork lets you pay your freelancers by the hour or project.
-You need to attach your account to a PayPal account or credit card and for ACH transfers.
+You need to attach your account to a PayPal account or credit card and for automated clearing house (ACH) transfers, which allows eligible clients and freelancers to offer direct to US bank payments.

 You can pay workers in their local currency, although the rates are shown in USD and you are charged in USD.
 There’s a time tracker tool if you pay your freelancer by the hour and a milestone tool for project-based work.
 You can pay by PayPal or credit card, but if you pay using a Discover Card, your freelancer can only be paid in USD.